woodshop/woodshop.github.io/participants.md

 	<a href="/images/woods.jpg"><img width="200" src="/images/woods.jpg" alt=""></a>
 </figure>

-Kevin Woods is a graduate student researcher at Josh McDermott's [Laboratory for Computational Audition](http://mcdermottlab.mit.edu/).
+Kevin Woods is a graduate student in the Speech and Hearing Bioscience and Technology program (Harvard-MIT) working under Josh McDermott at the MIT [Laboratory for Computational Audition](http://mcdermottlab.mit.edu/).
+His research interests include auditory attention and perceptual organization.

 ### Principles of Auditory Scene Analysis for Audio Synthesis